Vortex flowmeter: Industrial applications

-The vortex flowmeter is a broad-spectrum flow meter which can be used for metering, measurement and control of most steam, gas and liquid flow for a very unique medium versatility, high stability and high reliability with no moving parts, simple structure and low failure rate.
+The vortex flowmeter is a broad-spectrum flow meter which can be used for metering, measurement and control of most steam, gas and liquid flow for a unique medium versatility, high stability and high reliability with no moving parts, simple structure and low failure rate.
 The vortex flowmeter is relatively economical because of its simple flow measurement system and ease of maintenance.
 It is widely used in heavy industrial applications, power facilities, and energy industries, particularly in steam processes.